 Your Roaster requires periodic maintenance and cleaning.
 Maintenance and cleaning will be dependent on the amount of coffee you roast.
+You should be cleaning your ducting at least once per year.

-Chaff Bags
+Chaff Drawer

-Every time you roast, inspect the condition of the chaff bag.
-The suction works best when the bag is less than half full and clean.
-Empty your bag often.
-When the bag becomes covered in excess chaff dust, replace with a clean bag.
-Dirty Chaff bags can be washed with a mild detergent and air dried completely to use again.
+Every time you roast, inspect the condition of the chaff drawer.
+When it becomes over halfway full, empty the drawer into a trash bin.
+Dirty chaff drawers can be washed with a mild detergentand air dried completely to use again.

-Inside the Chaff Collector unit can be vacuumed after the chaff bag is removed for cleaning.
+Inside the chaff drawer unit can be vacuumed.